 Many manufacturers, job shops, or service operations have small or large painting or surface coating operations at their facilities.
+It is important to know that if you have a surface coating operation at your place of business, you may be subject to air quality environmental regulations.

 Surface coating operations typically emit volatile organic compounds (VOCs), hazardous air pollutants (HAPs) and particulate matter.
 These air pollutants are regulated by the PA Department of Environmental Protection (DEP).
 VOCs are contained in paints and solvents and evaporate during the mixing, application and curing of coatings and make up the majority of emissions from a typical spray booth.
 Particulate matter is emitted in the paint overspray from the solids content of the coating.
 HAPs are toxic air contaminants contained in coatings that are emitted as a gas or a solid.